quattro/mister/README.md

 # mister
 Straightforward simulation study of various Mendelian Randomization (MR) approaches using summary GWAS data.
+Intent is mainly for research and code should not be used in real-world MR studies.

 Overview
 ---------